-Other non-cancelable obligations include agreements in the normal course of business that extend beyond a year as of March 31, 2024.
-The amounts above include commitments under a cloud-managed services agreement, under which the Company has a non-cancelable minimum spend commitment from July 2024 to June 2025 of \$57.6 million.
-The minimum spend commitment reflected above approximates the manner in which we expect to fulfill the obligation.
+Other non-cancelable obligations above include agreements in the normal course of business that are in excess of one year as of June 30, 2024.

+In addition, the amounts above exclude commitments due within a year for a cloud-managed services agreement, under which the Company has a remaining non-cancelable minimum spend commitment from July 2024 to June 2025 of \$57.6 million.